 Neon Egypt is widely considered to have pioneered a new jazz-based

 of the genre.
 Various songs from the album regularly

 populated top slots in the Improvisational Jazz and World Fusion charts

 feature settings, most notably in the 2004 art film Journey

 of the Dream Warrior.

-Although the groupís
+Although the groupís members have now

 online, and as a digital download through this web site and most major

 Internet music providers.

 Whether called Meditative Jazz, World Jazz,

 unique.
 Expressive, free-flowing saxophone melodies float gracefully

-Passage To Djibouti
+Passage To Djibouti PLAY

 "A fresh morning...
 New movement, new life!"

-Night of the
+of the Lotus PLAY

 come by day